davidkpiano/react-redux-form/docs/api/actions.md

 ## `actions.setUntouched(model)`
 Returns an action that, when handled by a [`formReducer`](./formReducer), changes the `.touched` state to `false`.

-An "untouched" field indicates that this model has not been interacted with yet.
+An "untouched" field indicates that this model has not been focused and blurred yet.

 ### Arguments
 - `model` _(String | Function)_: the model indicated as not touched (untouched)